IBM-Cloud/docs-services/README.md

   years: 2017

-lastupdated: "2017-02-10"
+lastupdated: "2017-08-18"

 ---
 ```

-The copyright and lastupdated information is YAML content that must occur at the top of the MD file, before attributes are listed.
+The copyright and lastupdated information must occur at the top of the MD file, before attributes are listed.
   * It must be --- surrounded by 3 dashes ---
-  * The value "years" can contain just one year or a two years separated by a comma. (years: 2014, 2016)
+  * The value "years" can contain just one year or two years separated by a comma, for example, years: 2016, 2017.
+If the topic was created in the current year, provide just one year for the years variable.
+If you have updated the topic over a span of more than the current year, provide the first year and the last (current) year, separated by a comma.
+Don't include the intervening years.
+For example, for a topic created in 2016 and updated until 2017, "2016, 2017"
   * The value "lastupdated" must be followed by a machine date in quotes in the following format: "YYYY-MM-DD"
-  * The value for "years" must be indented 2 spaces under "copyright", followed by "lastupdated" which should start on its own non-indented line.
   * Ensure that each time you update your Markdown topic, you also update the "lastupdated" date.

+### Adding a short description (Required)
+The short description should be 1-3 sentences that provide a very high level summary of your service.
+The purpose of the short description is to help your users determine, at a glance, that your service is the one they want to use.

+### Adding getting started steps (Required)
-The getting started steps should include information on how to integrate the service into the app or use the service outside of Bluemix.
+The getting started steps should include information about how to integrate the service into the app or use the service outside of Bluemix.
 They don't include steps to add the service from the Catalog; we should assume the user is starting at the service dashboard.
  * With task-based, technical information, reduce the conversational style in favor of succinct and direct instructions.
  * Include the basic, most-common-use scenario steps to use the service or integrate it into the app.
 (Document edge cases in blogs as examples…if they start to become more common, move them into the docs flow as child task flows)
  * Include code snippets in all programming languages that can be copied, as well as VCAP service info.

-For additional tasks to use the service (after the getting started), create separately chunked groups of task topics.
-Example containers would be "Configuring x", "Administering y", "Creating z".
+For additional tasks to use the service (after the getting started topic), you can create additional task topics (files).
+See Creating additional topics for more information.

-Troubleshooting information would then be the last section in the flow, including specific troubleshooting topics and error messages.

-**Example Outline:**

- * Getting started (index.md)
- * About (about.md)
- * Configuring x (configuring.md)
-  * child topics
- * Administering y (administering.md)
-  * child topics
- * Creating z (creating.md)
-  * child topics
- * Troubleshooting (troubleshooting.md)
-  * child topics

-## Creating a table of contents (TOC) for your service catalog entry
+## Creating a table of contents (TOC) for your service catalog entry (Required)

 To begin, you need to create a TOC map file in GitHub.
 This file must be in the root directory of your service.
 See the sample TOC in this (docs-services) folder.
 You can copy it into the root directory of your service and edit it from there.

 **Important note**:  The `toc` file has no extension.
 It is just named `toc`.

 The following toc file would create the structure for the previous Example Outline:

 ```
 {:navgroup: .navgroup}